 It is recommended that participating export orchards be registered before commencement of each harvest season.
-Taiwan and Vietnam should maintain a current list of registered orchards in order to facilitate trace-back of any consignment and make this available to DAFF on request.
+Taiwan and Vietnam must maintain a current list of registered orchards, including specifying those orchards that are undertaking the orchard control option against litchi fruit borer, in order to facilitate trace-back of any consignment and make this available to DAFF prior to the commencement of the first season of export and then upon request from DAFF.

-5.2.2 Registration of packing houses and treatment facilities and auditing of procedures
+5.2.2 Registration of packing and treatment facilities and auditing of procedures